The Knight Group

 carlyst at unc.edu

 Born and raised in Knoxville, TN, Carly attended Furman University in South Carolina where she earned her B.S. in chemistry and Japanese studies.
 Her undergraduate research efforts in the Daub lab focused on [2 + 2] and [3 + 2] photocycloadditions with the aim of synthesizing biologically relevant pyridone natural products.
 Now a graduate student in the organic division, Carly is curious about the intersection and application of organic, biological, and polymer chemistry.
-If she’s not doing science, she is probably playing volleyball, running, lifting, or baking!
+If she’s not doing science, she is probably playing volleyball, running, or lifting!

 Kelly Hooper